A Walk from Trinity College to Guinness Storehouse in Dublin

 1.Trinity College Dublin

 Trinity is a 432 year old university in the heart of Dublin City.
-It is free to walk through its historic grounds.
-Be sure to explore more than just the main square, this is a big campus full of fabulous old buildings.
+I feel lucky to be an alumni.
+It is free to walk through its historic grounds, but be sure to explore more than just the main square, this is a big campus full of fabulous old buildings.
+Trinity students lead a tour of the Trinity campus which is excellent.

 2.The Book Of Kells

 The Book of Kells is a 1,200-year old manuscript of the four Gospels.
 You'll only see four pages under glass for about 30 seconds.
+More impressive to me is the 300 year old Long Room.
+Think the kind of ancient library that Harry Potter would whizz around on.

 👉1 million people a year come here.
 Book the fast pass to skip the long line here